 If an employee is deemed disabled, and the disability lasts for a minimum of seven days, the employee may be eligible for temporary disability benefits, which typically are paid at a rate of 70% of the employee’s weekly wage within state-defined limits.
 Our New Jersey head injury attorneys can assist employees with pursuing these benefits.
 An employee will continue to receive temporary disability benefits until he or she reaches maximum medical improvement, or until the employee returns to work.
 If the employee is still disabled at the end of the temporary disability period, however, he or she may receive permanent partial or total disability benefits.

 Contact A Skillful Workers’ Compensation Attorney

 Closed-head injuries can cause significant and lasting harm, and they may impair a person’s ability to earn an income.
 If you sustained a closed-head injury in the workplace, it is advisable to confer with an attorney regarding your potential workers’ compensation claim.
-The skillful workers’ compensation attorneys at the Law Offices of Jonathan F. Marshall will zealously pursue the full amount of benefits that you may be eligible to recover.
+The skillful workers’ compensation attorneys at New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall will zealously pursue the full amount of benefits that you may be eligible to recover.
 From our three offices, we represent people in workers’ compensation matters throughout New Jersey, including employees in Atlantic, Bergen, Burlington, Camden, Essex, Hudson, Middlesex, Mercer, Monmouth, Ocean, Passaic, Somerset, and Union counties.
-You can reach us via our form online or at 800-999-0897 to set up a meeting with a head injury lawyer in New Jersey.
+You can reach us via our form online or at 866-916-3549 to set up a meeting with a head injury lawyer in New Jersey.